 Paul established the ABEL when he moved to UNE in 2010.
 He has worked on a range of projects over his career, but has long-standing interests in acoustic communication, sociality and adapting existing technology to ask new and exciting questions.
 He teaches first year biology, zoology and third year animal behaviour at UNE, as well as leading the Overseas Study Tour focusing on Botswanan Zoology.
-He is the current President of the Australasian Society for the Study of Animal Behaviour and a member and past Chair of the Research and Conservation Committee of Birdlife Australia.
+He was a past President of the Australasian Society for the Study of Animal Behaviour and a past member and Chair of the Research and Conservation Committee of Birdlife Australia.
 In addition, he is a Subject Editor of the Journal of Avian Biology and an Associate Editor of Emu: Austral Ornithology.
+Google Scholar profile.

 Dr Han Hu

 UNE Postdoctoral Fellow – A fresh look at the dinosaur-bird transition: The evolution of birds as revealed by advanced digital approaches and key Cretaceous bird and dinosaur material from China.